DivergentClouds/expanse/spec.md

 - `BUILD_MODE`
   - Specifies what build mode the Subleq program is being built in, defaults to raw mode
   - 0 if building in raw mode
-  - 1 if building in relocatable mode
+  - 1 if building in relocation mode
 - `ENDIAN`
   - Specifies the endianness of the Subleq program, defaults to little endian
   - 0 if little endian